 Assisi, home to St. Francis, has a two-platform train station within striking distance of the historic town center.

-The station is tiny, with just two platforms and four tracks, and has a small ticket office located in the main entrance, a bar to the left, and a newsstand (which offers luggage storage) and waiting area to the right.
-There is a public restroom along the first platform to the left past the bar.
+The Assisi station is tiny, with just two platforms and four tracks.
+It has a small ticket office located in the main entrance, a bar to the left, a newsstand offering luggage storage, and a waiting area to the right.
+There is a public restroom along the first platform to the left, past the bar.

-The train station is located in the valley directly below the historic center of Assisi in a town called Santa Maria degli Angeli, and some signage and train announcements refer to it as Santa Maria degli Angeli-Assisi.
-Approaching the station on the train and exiting the building, you are treated to a lovely view of the medieval hill town on the slopes of Mount Subasio above.
+The train station is located in the valley directly below the historic center of Assisi, in a town called Santa Maria degli Angeli, and some signage and train announcements refer to it as Santa Maria degli Angeli-Assisi.
+Upon arrival by train and when exiting the station, you are treated to a lovely view of the medieval hill town on the slopes of Mount Subasio.

 Hotels in Assisi